XXXTentacion: 2018–2020: Skins and Bad Vibes Forever

 On October 22, 2018, Onfroy's manager Soloman Sobande stated in an interview with Billboard that Onfroy's third album would come "very soon" and that he had more than two album's worth of material.
 On October 25, 2018, EDM DJ-producer Skrillex released the song "Arms Around You", which is a collaboration he made with Onfroy, Lil Pump, Maluma and Swae Lee.
 The track was originally recorded in 2017 with Rio Santana, who appeared on Onfroy's ? album, but was later changed to add bigger star co-features.
 Specifically, Lil Pump contacted Onfroy's mother to ask to use Onfroy's vocals on the track as a tribute.
 Following the release of "Arms Around You", the song's producer, Mally Mall was interviewed by Power 106's The Cruz Show where he confirmed that nine Onfroy songs were going to be released soon with one having a Rihanna feature and another having a Weeknd feature.
 On November 8, 2018, the release date for Onfroy's first posthumous album and his third studio album, Skins, was announced as being given a December 7, 2018.
 The first single from Skins, titled "Bad!", was released on November 9, 2018.
-Onfroy was Lil Wayne's surprise feature on his and Ty Dolla Sign's track "Scared of the Dark" from the soundtrack album Spider-Man: Into the Spider-Verse.
+Onfroy was a surprise feature on Lil Wayne and Ty Dolla $ign's track "Scared of the Dark" from the soundtrack to the film Spider-Man: Into the Spider-Verse.
 On January 23, 2019, the Members Only collective and Onfroy's estate released the album Members Only, Vol. 4.
 On June 12, 2019, Craig Xen released the song "Run It Back!" which featured Onfroy on the track.

 A month after on July 21, 2019, another posthumous song was released, titled "Royalty", which featured one of Bob Marley's children, Ky-Mani Marley, Stefflon Don, and Vybz Kartel.
 The dance-hall inspired track was the first song released from the album, Bad Vibes Forever, which released in December 2019.
 On October 21, 2019, the song "Hearteater" was officially released by Onfroy's estate as the second single for the album.
 On November 22, 2019, the title track of the album Bad Vibes Forever was released.
 The fourth and final studio album was released on December 6, 2019.
 In January 2020, Lil Wayne remixed X's song "The Boy with the Black Eyes" for his Funeral album, on the track "Get Outta My Head".